How Do Fed Interest Rate Cuts Impact Credit Cards?

 Debt Snowball Method

-With the debt snowball approach, you pay off your credit cards by making lump-sum payments on the smallest balance and minimum payments on all your other credit cards.
-As you pay off each balance, you focus on the next smallest balance, and so on.
+With the debt snowball approach, you pay off your credit cards by making extra payments on the smallest balance and minimum payments on all your other credit cards.
+As you pay off each balance, you'll focus on the next smallest balance, and so on.
 This approach keeps you motivated since you're paying off accounts quickly in the beginning.

 Debt Avalanche Method

-The debt avalanche method is similar except that you focus on the highest interest rate balance first.
-This approach allows you to pay off your debt and save money on interest.
+The debt avalanche method is similar to the debt snowball approach, except that you focus on the highest interest rate balance first rather than the lowest balance.
+This approach can help you maximize your interest savings, while the debt snowball method may be better if you want to focus on eliminating balances.

 Balance Transfer Credit Card

-With a good credit score, you may be able to consolidate your credit card balances with a 0% intro APR balance transfer credit card.
+With a good credit score, you may be able to consolidate your credit card balances with a balance transfer credit card that offers an introductory 0% APR rate.
 If you're approved, you'll get a temporary break on interest on the balances you transfer.
+Just know that you'll likely have to pay a balance transfer fee of 3% to 5% of the transferred balance, so do the math to be sure that the interest savings is worth the fee.

 Debt Consolidation Loan